smokeballdev/api-docs/docs/documentation/b-Changelog.md

 ## November 2022

 #### Activities
 * Added additional validation for activity codes.
-Codes can be no longer than 20 characters, this is consistent with desktop behavior.
+Codes can no longer be more than 20 characters long.

 #### Files
 * Added [PATCH](89218c51253ef-patch-version-or-metadata-of-a-file) endpoint